Quick answer

 For client content, save the original brief, list verified sources, and ask for edits that match the client's real examples instead of only changing surface wording.

-This is the difference between thin rewriting and useful rewriting: the final draft should answer real questions, show review effort, and make the reader more confident.
-HumanizeBot's expert review focuses on proper grammar, consistency, clarity, and academic writing quality instead of only changing words.
+This is the difference between thin rewriting and useful editing: the final draft should answer real questions, show review effort, and make the reader more confident.
+HumanizeBot's expert review focuses on proper grammar, consistency, clarity, and professional writing quality instead of only changing words.
 The editorial policy explains the review standard behind those claims, while Google Search Central's helpful content guidance gives broader search-quality context.

 Questions about StealthWriter Alternative